Ahsan2001/DevOps/Kubernetes/Readme.md

-# To be Certified  Kubernetes Developer
+# To be Certified  Kubernetes Application Developer Inshallah